 Guidance and Counseling

-- Provide orientation for children coming to Evergreen for the first time
+- Provide orientation for children coming to Fordham Early Learning Academy for the first time;

 - Promote positive attitudes toward persons of diverse cultural, racial, ability, and socioeconomic backgrounds.

-Registration: All new students must register in the Guidance Office.
-Our personnel are familiar with all the requirements and can help you with questions.
+Registration: All new students must register with the Information Processing Clerk (IPC) who is located in the Front Office.
+Our personnel are familiar with all the requirements and can help you with questions or open the link below:

 REQUIREMENTS FOR A STUDENT WHO HAS NEVER ATTENDED A FLORIDA PUBLIC SCHOOL